 So on this website that aims to be extremely practical, except we call it Useful, we have to tell you that zero waste or very significant waste reduction seems more and more feasible the more we research the topic and listen to stories.

-For zero waste to succeed and produce the real environmental, economic, and social benefits that can occur, the largest barrier seems to us to be ways to understanding business and large institutional scales of waste as potential assets, and then methods of communicating the availability of those potential assets to possible users.
+For zero waste to succeed and produce the real environmental, economic, and social benefits that can occur, the largest barrier seems to us to be ways to understand business and large institutional scales of waste as potential assets, and then methods of communicating the availability of those potential assets to possible users.
 In other words, we need to create markets.

 While there are some on-line and off-line attempts to create these markets, much more work could be done in this area.
 Of course, incorporating all the environmental and social costs of waste disposal into the tax and/or fee structure is a useful incentive to becoming more communicative about what we're throwing away.

-And some unemployed folks or teams of retirees who now need more income could go into business and help industries, schools, hospitals, universities, and office compounds videotape and then catalogue their actual wastes now being sent to disposal.
+And some unemployed folks or teams of retirees who now need more income could go into business to help industries, schools, hospitals, universities, and office compounds videotape and then catalogue their actual wastes now being sent to disposal.
 These businesses could earn some income for their entrepreneurs by matching unneeded outputs with salable inputs for other businesses.

 The solid waste industry itself must embrace change and go into the business of creating effective markets for waste products and also separating household waste into additional meaningful components.